heehyunyc0710/heehyunyc0710/README.md

 ## About Me

-I'm a self-driven fullstack software engineer passionate about coding and AI/ML technologies.
+I'm a self-driven fullstack software engineer passionate about product development and AI/ML technologies.

 ## Github Stats